Pranux/my-bank/README.md

 ##### Apology

-In `apology.html` I create text where user is told what is wrong.
+In `apology.html` I create text box in which user is told what is wrong.

 ##### Register